babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 Sections and Nodes take an ID as their arguments.
 The ID is needed for diff algorithm to calculate changes between each UI calculation.
 ID is represented by enums (`enum SectionID` and `enum NodeID`).

 ```
-Very often there is only `single` Section in the screen.
-In that case we name this Section's id as "first".
+Very often there is only a single Section on the screen.
+In that case, we name this Section's id as "first".
 ```

-`Node` also takes a `component` which is a representation of a cell displayed on the screen.
-Component is actually a `Renderable`.
-With minimal luck you won't need to create a component by your own as it's waiting for you to be used inside the Design Library.
+`Node` also takes a `component` which is a representation of a **cell** displayed on the screen.
+A component is a `Renderable`.
+With minimal luck, you won't need to create a component on your own as it's waiting for you to be used inside **the Design Library**.
 Your job is to only fill it with values.

 Design Library is a library of **reusable** components created **both** by designers and developers.
 Whenever a designer from your squad needs to create a new screen, they should use components from that library which can be found in Zeplin.

-From developer's point of view, the Design Library is a builder pattern with many functions, each returning a component.
-You can access the design library via `appearance` property in renderer.
-In the above example we used `row3`.
+From a developer's point of view, the Design Library is a builder pattern with many functions, each returning a component.
+You can access the design library via `appearance` property in a renderer.
+In the above example, we used `row3`.

 ```
-In our codebase there is an additional scheme & target called "GalleryApp".
-You can find there all Design Library aomponents which have been written so far.
+In our codebase, there is an additional scheme & target called "GalleryApp".
+You can find there all Design Library components which have been written so far.
 ```

 At this point you should be able to run the app and see the following: